awsdocs/amazon-rds-user-guide/doc_source/USER_Monitoring.OS.Enabling.md

 ### Creating the IAM role when you enable Enhanced Monitoring<a name="USER_Monitoring.OS.Enabling.Prerequisites.creating-role-automatically"></a>

 When you enable Enhanced Monitoring in the RDS console, Amazon RDS can create the required IAM role for you\.
 The role is named `rds-monitoring-role`\.
-RDS uses this role for the specified DB instance or read replica\.
+RDS uses this role for the specified DB instance, read replica, or Multi\-AZ DB cluster\.

 **To create the IAM role when enabling Enhanced Monitoring**